ryanstraits/ryanstraits.github.io/_posts/2018-04-08-intro-the-middle-chapters.md

 You may not be able to see it yet, so let me report back on my early findings at this stage of the game: your middle ages are a _gift_.

 Your thirties are this sweet spot in the center and thick of it all.
-You've lived enough life to know what not to do, while still having the agency over yourself and your choices to do you want to do.
+You've lived enough life to know what _not_ to do, while still having the agency over yourself and your choices to do what you _want_ to do.
 Yes, midlife can be unremarkable.
 But it's also a chance to regroup, refresh, re-purpose, and redirect.
-Getting a handle on your fragility may just be the wake-up call you needed to remind yourself that you're still in this thing.
+Getting a handle on your fragility may just be the wake-up call you need to remind yourself that you're still in this thing.
 And you've got a long way left to go!

 And so, I've resolved that if there are no inherent dividers in this section of the book, then I am just going to have to create them _myself_.
 And if society isn't going to hand me any punctuation during these interminable middle years, then I am going to have to add my _own_ exclamation points.